krowe/ZSH-Keybindings/README.md

 This works from both the console and Putty for me on the keyboards I have so I'm just sticking with the easy way.
 I wouldn't suggest putting everything included on your servers.
-I use these on sevelopment machines only.
+I use these on development machines only.
 It would probably work fine but I don't like to put any bells and whistles like this on my public servers to ensure that they run smoothly.